GENIE-BPC/genieBPC/README.md

     multiple, based on user-specified criteria.

-The datasets obtained through {genieBPC} can be input directly into {gnomeR} to prepare the genomics data for analysis.
+The datasets obtained through {genieBPC} can be input directly into {gnomeR} or other genomics data analysis & visualization packages to prepare the genomics data for analysis.

 ## Installation